Tech Insights – October 2020

 California Judge shuts-down developer Epic in the battle to have Apple bring back popular game Fortnite on the App Store

-The judge from California who has been dealing with the legality between Epic Games and Apple has denied Epic’s request to force Apple to reinstate Fortnite into the App Store.
-Although the judge did deny this, it was explained that Apple doesn’t have the ability to “ take action against the Epic Games developer accounts” that were used to bring Unreal Engine developers access to Apple devices,” said TechCrunch.
+The judge from California, who has been dealing with the legality between Epic Games and Apple, has denied Epic’s request to force Apple to reinstate Fortnite into the App Store.
+Although the judge did deny this, it was explained that Apple couldn’t “take action against the Epic Games developer accounts” that were used to bring Unreal Engine developers access to Apple devices,” said TechCrunch.

 According to TechCrunch, the judge explained that a “[p]reliminary injunctive relief” is something that is rarely ever granted.
 It was also specified that the court itself was both granting and denying parts of Epic’s requests that were made.

-Thus, this confirms that Fortnite will not be making a return to the App Store before the trial begins and is scheduled for May 3rd of 2021.
+Thus, this confirms that Fortnite will not return to the App Store before the trial begins, scheduled for May 3rd of, 2021.

 Twitter wants you to think twice before mindlessly retweeting politicians lies

-Through a long blog post recently posted, Twitter has laid out a plan to help limit the spread of misinformation ahead of this crucial time in U.S. election history.
+Through a recently posted blog post, Twitter has laid out a plan to help limit the spread of misinformation ahead of this crucial time in U.S. election history.
 Beginning October 20th and lasting through the end of Election week, tweets from political figures in the U.S. will be highly monitored.

-The breaking of the new plan in place would be in violation of "policies against misleading information about civic integrity, COVID-19, and synthetic and manipulated media", which is outlined by Twitter.
-It would need Twitter to identify the Tweet from a politician as being in direct violation and users ability to interact with the tweet would be then limited after it has been identified.
+The breaking of the new plan in place would violate “policies against misleading information about civic integrity, COVID-19, and synthetic and manipulated media”, which is outlined by Twitter.
+It would need Twitter to identify the Tweet from a politician as being in direct violation; users’ ability to interact with the tweet would be limited after it has been identified.

-The limited interaction won’t allow users to reply to the tweet, like the tweet or just plain retweet it.
-But there will still be the option to quote tweet it, allowering for for users to retweet with a comment that would (hopefully) help users add their own perspective or feelings towards a statement made by politicians which, in a way, helps to add to the conversation.
+The limited interaction won’t allow users to reply to the tweet, like it, or retweet it.
+But there will still be the option to quote tweet it, allowing users to retweet with a comment that would (hopefully) help users add their perspective or feelings towards a statement made by politicians, which, in a way, helps add to the conversation.

 To read more on how you can moderate content, read our blog post.

-IBM to spin off legacy IT business, tightening the future on cloud
+IBM to spin off a legacy I.T. business, tightening the future of cloud

 International Business Machine Corp. is beginning a slower-growth business that will be able to manage corporate computer systems so they can shift the focus on the boom in demand for services in the cloud and have the ability to compete with companies like Amazon and Microsoft.

-According to Bloomberg Quint, the new section that is part of “IBM’s global technology services division” currently deals with “infrastructure service operations” on a daily basis.
-This includes things such as the management of customer data hubs and long-established “information-technology support for installing, repairing and operating equipment”.
-The new unit roughly serves 4,600 clients and has an order backlog of $60 billion, which was released in a statement from IBM.
+According to Bloomberg Quint, the new section of “IBM’s global technology services division” currently deals with “infrastructure service operations” daily.
+This includes managing customer data hubs and long-established “information-technology support for installing, repairing, and operating equipment.”
+The new unit roughly serves 4,600 clients and has an order backlog of $60 billion, released in a statement from IBM.

 IBM

-This shift basically cuts IBM in half, cutting its well-known IT management services from its brand new hybrid-cloud computing and AI unit, which the company hopes with both revenue growth along with relevancy.
+This shift cuts IBM in half, cutting its well-known I.T. management services from its brand new hybrid-cloud computing and A.I. unit, which the company hopes to both revenue growth and relevancy.
 IBM has noted that “it aims to complete the transaction as a tax-free spinoff to IBM shareholders by the end of 2021”.

-This is only the 4th huge transformation in the company's entire span of history.
-It is also seen as the first huge move by Chief Executive Officer Arvind Krishna.
-Because of revenue shrinking over the past decade at IBM, Krishna has been pushing for a significant amount of revival growth in hopes to help the company overall.
+This is only the 4th massive transformation in the company’s entire span of history.
+It is also seen as the first massive move by Chief Executive Officer Arvind Krishna.
+Because of revenue shrinking over the past decade at IBM, Krishna has been pushing for significant revival growth in hopes of helping the company overall.

 back to top